 Covering everything from house prices to the best schools in the Brentwood area, we aim to provide you with a thorough home-moving guide to the town.

-If you are considering living in Brentwood in 2021, here is our home moving guide to life on in the Essex commuter town.
+If you are considering a move to Brentwood, here is our home-moving guide to life in the Essex commuter town.

 An increasing amount of people are considering leaving the city, seeking to live a more rural lifestyle.

 Locations like Brentwood and some of the town’s nearby villages including Warley, Ingrave and Shenfield have seen increasing levels of popularity.